Skip to content

 What's Intentional vs What's a Bug

-Every divergence listed above is intentional and tested.
 If Flexily produces different output from Yoga in a case not listed here, it may be a bug -- please file an issue.

 The guiding principle: follow the CSS spec, not Yoga's quirks.
 Yoga has historical baggage from React Native's mobile layout model.
 Flexily targets the broader JavaScript ecosystem where CSS-spec behavior is the expected default.